 Some women also have problems with PCOS (Poly Cystic Ovarian Syndrome) and Endometriosis, which can have a devastating effect on fertility, and result in higher risk pregnancies.
 Acupuncture can be beneficial for these conditions, especially in conjunction with given dietary and lifestyle advice.

-With all the stress and strain of not becoming pregnant, Sally offers a safe and comfortable space for patients to express their concerns and fears and to feel calm and relaxed.
+Trying to conceive can be stressful, Sally offers a safe and comfortable space for patients to express their concerns and fears, to switch off the monkey mind, and feel calm and relaxed.
 Recognizing the difficulties around scheduling appointments, especially when undergoing IVF, flexibility is key and out of hours appointments are available when necessary.

-Supporting women (with or without a partner), men, or couples, Sally offers a tailored efficacious treatment and aims to offer much needed emotional support, listening without judgment, and helping people to come to terms with their situation and strengthen them at every level.
+Supporting women (with or without a partner), men, couples, including same sex, Sally’s treatments are efficacious and tailored specifically for each person at that moment in time.
+She gives much needed emotional support, listening without judgment, and helping people to come to terms with their situation and strengthen them at every level.